saftacatalinmihai/ErlangCSP/README.md

 # ErlangCSP

-This is an experiment in matching Go / Clojure ( core:async ) style CSP in Erlang
+This is an experiment in matching Go / Clojure ( core.async ) style CSP in Erlang